g0di/fastapi-problem-details/README.md

     pass
 ```

-Trying to create an user using invalid payload will result in a validation error formatted as a Problem detail response
+Trying to create an user using invalid payload will result in a validation error formatted as a Problem Details response.
+In particular, it will put the validation errors into an `errors` property in returned object.

 ```bash
 curl -X POST http://localhost:8000/users/ -d '{}' -H "Content-Type: application/json"